christoferson/aws-cloudformation/batch/README.md

 Compute Environment
 Set of managed or unmanaged compute resources that are used to run jobs

+Fargate or EC2 - Amazon EC2 if your jobs require any of the following:
+- More than four vCPUs
+- More than 30 gibibytes (GiB) of memory
+- A GPU
+- An Arm-based AWS Graviton CPU
+- A custom Amazon Machine Image (AMI)
+- Any of the linuxParameters parameters

 ### Batch - EC2 Basic